kubedb/docs/docs/guides/redis/sentinel/replacesentinel/overview.md

 3. When the operator finds a `Redis` CR, it creates a `PetSet` and related necessary stuff like appbinding, services, etc.

-4. When the operator finds a `RedisSentinel` CR, it creates a `StatefulSet` and related necessary stuff like appbinding, services, etc.
+4. When the operator finds a `RedisSentinel` CR, it creates a `PetSet` and related necessary stuff like appbinding, services, etc.

 5. Then, in order to replace the sentinel of the `Redis` database the user creates a new `RedisSentinel` object which will replace the old one and `RedisOpsRequest` CR with reference to the newly created sentinel.